hartbit/swift-evolution/proposals/XXXX-improve-string-literals.md

 assert(condition, "This is a long assertion message that flows "
     "from one line to the next without requiring the concatenation " "operator")

+assert(condition, """This is another "single-line" message that """
+    """supports up to two double-quotes (" and "") without any """
+    """escaping""")
 ```

 ## Source compatibility